The Binghampton community is located at the geographic center of Memphis, representing two square miles and 8,000 residents.

-The BDC was formed to address the severe blight and economic development in the community after the example of Christ’s sacrificial love.
-We see time and time again, the lack of jobs, quality education, commercial outlets (grocery stores, clothing outlets, thrift stores, drug stores, etc.) perpetuates crime, poverty and hopelessness within neighborhoods and that an investment in capacity and opportunity can develop life-altering hope.
+As we’ve seen time and time again, a lack of jobs, quality education, and commercial outlets (grocery stores, clothing outlets, thrift stores, drug stores, etc.) perpetuates crime, poverty and hopelessness within neighborhoods.
+An investment in capacity and opportunity can develop life-altering hope.

-- A 31% decline in population from '70 to '00
+- A 31% decline in population from 1970 to 2000

-- A 19% decline in occupied housing units, with the share in rental service increasing from 35% to 59% from '70 to '00
+A 19% decline in occupied housing units, with the share in rental service increasing from 35% to 59% from '70 to '00

-- 48% of the households have incomes under $20,000, leading the area median income of $26,000
+48% of households have annual incomes less than $20,000, leading to an area median income of $26,000

-- 33% of the households earn no wage or salary income
+33% of the households earn no wage or salary income

 - 52% of the householders are female with no husband present

 - 17% of the housing units are empty or abandoned

 - Homeownership increased from 22% in 2000 to 30% in 2010

 - 92% of respondents to the BDC's 10th Year resident survey indicated that Binghampton is improving.